For more information about the Dietetic Internship or ISPP, please contact firstname.lastname@example.org.

 The UMaine internship program (IP) is a two-year program that leads to a graduate degree.
 Graduates are prepared to become Registered Dietitian Nutritionists (RDN) and are eligible to sit for the National Registration Examination.
 Our graduates have a high passage rate for the National Registration Exam and are employed readily within the field of dietetics.
 Both master’s and doctoral programs are available.
 Beginning in 2024, the minimum degree requirement for entry-level RDNs will be a graduate degree (master’s or doctoral degree), so the UMaine DI Programs fulfills these future requirements.

 The graduate dietetic internship program is designed to be completed in 2 years.
 Both thesis research projects and non-thesis options are available.
 Supervised practice is a full-time 7-month internship (1232 total hours).
-Over the two years, interns may spend two semesters on campus completing coursework, two semesters in supervised practice, and then finish the final semester of coursework, graduating in May of the second year.
-For interns completing thesis research projects, they are more likely to spend the first academic year, summer and second fall in course work and thesis research, followed by two semesters in supervised practice, graduating in August of the second year.
+Over the two years, interns may spend two semesters on campus completing coursework, two semesters in supervised practice, and then finish the final semester of coursework, graduating in May of the second year or may spend the first academic year, summer and second fall in coursework, followed by two semesters in supervised practice, graduating in August of the second year.
 Individual program length can vary due to requirements related to thesis research projects.
 An intern may take courses in human nutrition and/or food science.
 Currently the program is approved to accept up to ten dietetic interns and two Individualized Supervised Practice Pathway (ISPP) interns per year.